ananthuanil-kemuri/reacjilator/README.md

-# Slacklator
+# Diplobot

-Slacklator translates a message that is not in English to English by making a post below the original message.
+Diplobot is a Slack app that translates messages automatically or manually to a target message.

 Based on [reacjilator by girliemac](https://github.com/slackapi/reacjilator).